AI & Technology

 1. SuperWhisper

 SuperWhisper runs OpenAI's Whisper model entirely on your Mac.
-Nothing goes to the cloud — at all.
+Hence, Nothing goes to the cloud — at all.
 It integrates system-wide, so you can dictate into any app — Notes, Gmail, Slack, Word — with a hotkey.
-Accuracy on M3 hardware is genuinely impressive, hitting around 95-97% on standard English.
-That's cloud-competitive.
+On M3 hardware, accuracy sits around 95-97% on standard English.
+That's cloud-competitive, and on clean audio, actually better.

 Best for: Power users who want deep customization and multiple Whisper model sizes